curtbraz/PhishingFromMS365API/README.md

 Thanks to the Black Hills Security folks (Beau Bullock & Michael Felch) for the inspiration with their GSuite Mailsniper Calendar Injection tool and techniqe!

-## Sending Calendar Events
+## Sending Calendar Events / Emails

-Clone this repo and edit the python variables.
+Clone this repo and edit the relevant python variables.
 Update the Template spreadsheet with targets.

 Authentication instruction taken from  https://pypi.org/project/O365/#authentication: